Many beginning Italian students ask, “How do I talk about my family in Italian?” If you’re asking the same question, you’ve come to the right place!

 - il mio fratellino (fratello is modified with the suffix -ino)

 - la loro sorella (sorella is used with the possessive loro)

-One additional fine point of the definite article concerns affectionate terms for family members.
-When using terms such as mamma and papà, if you use the article (i.e. la mia mamma / il mio papa) it possesses an additional affectionate meaning.
-Whereas if you use it without the article (mia mamma / mio papà) it simply expresses the relationship as your mom or dad.
+In addition, when using terms such as mamma and papà, if you use the article (i.e. la mia mamma / il mio papa) it has a more affectionate meaning.
+If you use it without the article (mia mamma / mio papà) it simply expresses the relationship as your mother or father.

-(My family is very large.
+This translates to: My family is very large.
 My mother has seven siblings, and I have lots of cousins.
 I don’t have sisters, but I have two younger brothers.
 My parents have been married since 1979.
 Now I also have two sister-in-laws.
-I still don’t have nephews or nieces.)
+I still don’t have nephews or nieces.

 With these Italian phrases and words in your vocabulary, you’ll be well-equipped to describe your family in Italian.
 If you need more help, try working with an Italian tutor to improve your conversational skills!